 5) Play with your edible slime and eat it!

-You can find slime recipes online using just about any ingredient ranging from shampoo to toothpaste to borax to dish detergent.
+You can find slime recipes online using just about any ingredient ranging from shampoo to toothpaste to borax to dish detergent to scented oils.
 While mixing shampoo and toothpaste will create something that’s sticky and gooey, it’s not something you’ll want to play with because it ends up being more of a slop than a slime.
 Plus, because slime is something you touch and keep in your hands for long periods of time, some of these ingredients are not exactly ideal.

 The National Center for Biotechnology Information published research on the effects of over-washing hands and overusing hygiene products.
 Overusing soap products can damage the skin by changing the proteins and intercellular lipids.
 When soaps and detergents deplete those surface lipids, they can then get into the superficial skin layers.
 If you have dry skin (or it’s dry-skin season), this tends to happen more quickly.
 Damage to the skin also changes skin flora, which allows for more bacteria (like staph) to grow.

 Also, some people are allergic to soaps and shampoos.
-According to the National Register of Adverse Effects from Cosmetic Products, symptoms of a soap or hair care product allergy can included redness, itching, eczema, blisters, or worse.
-We recommend that you avoid slime recipes that contain any of the ingredient above, and stick to the natural stuff.
+According to the National Register of Adverse Effects from Cosmetic Products, symptoms of a soap or hair care product allergy can include redness, itching, eczema, blisters, or worse.
+We recommend that you avoid slime recipes that contain any ingredient like the ones above that can damage or irritate your skin.
+If you have any concern or reservations about a slime ingredient, skip it and use a different recipe.
 You’ll be glad that you did.